sot/mica/overview.rst

  *Define structure and content of ACA img0 archive*.
 (If it is needed at all... how big would it be?)

+ * The perigee_health_plots project presently grabs ACA0 data during
+   ERs and stores it in an file archive by the time of the start of the 8x8 data interval.
+These data are useful for high resolution temperature analysis.
+Rate ~5 to 7GB per year.
+ * If we want to configure something like a web plugin for aca_movie, we may want a full local archive of L0 data.
+If we have ~ 25Ms of observing time, I think we can expect ~60G ACA0/year, but that isn't a well-tested estimate.

 L0 derived products
 --------------------